 PR was instrumental in growing the company’s user base over the last year from 0 to 50K by driving a significant amount of buzz: The Wall Street Journal, The New York Times, Fortune, CBS News, Entrepreneur, Inc., Business Insider, VentureBeat, and other outlets.
-Most importantly, it played a role in driving leads from Fortune 500 companies like Amazon, Facebook, Microsoft and Netflix, which are now its customers.
+Most importantly, it played a role in driving leads from Fortune 500 companies like Amazon, Facebook, Microsoft, and Netflix, which are now its customers.

-Of course, making a PR push before you have a solid mvp and business model is not recommended for most startups.
+Of course, making a PR push before you have a solid MVP and business model is not recommended for most startups.
 However, if you are at a point where you’ve found a product-market fit, here’s a closer look at 3 things that PR is able to do that drive towards growth:

 Introduce You to the World

-In a recent post we talked about a crucial element of brand building: establishing a brand narrative.
+In a recent post, we talked about a crucial element of brand building: establishing a brand narrative.
 Your narrative is the story that explains to the world who you are, why you exist and why they should engage with you.
 While you and your team may know the reasons behind why you are doing what you are, unless you’re communicating them effectively to the public, you run the risk of becoming a faceless company in a crowded market.
 PR gives you the platform to tell your story and introduce yourselves to the people you ultimately want to target (customers, investors, influencer, etc.)

 You don’t wave a magic PR wand and all of a sudden the editor of Wired writes a piece on your early stage startup.
 You also don’t carpet bomb a slew of reporters with a press release and get a favorable review in an influential blog.
 Good publicity is not transactional — it is earned through compelling storytelling and the ability to establish a dialogue with relevant influencers.
-Through this dialogue, said influencer becomes convinced that that their audience could benefit from hearing your story.
+Through this dialogue, said influencer becomes convinced that their audience could benefit from hearing your story.
 Most journalists (not all) today do a thorough job to make sure what you’re pitching them passes the sniff test.
-Therefore, if you’ve convinced them to write, and what they write is positive, you’ve secure an element of credibility.
+Therefore, if you’ve convinced them to write, and what they write is positive, you’ve secured an element of credibility.

 Credibility is extremely valuable to your company.
 And speaking of value, according to Michael Levine, author of Guerilla P.R., “Depending on how you measure and monitor, an article it is between 10 times and 100 times more valuable than an advertisement.”

-People today — your customers included — are much more likely to be find you credible through the words of the media other / influencers rather than a paid media placement.
+People today — your customers included — are much more likely to find you credible through the words of the media other / influencers rather than a paid media placement.

 Meet Early Business Objectives